-Israel's military held Gaza's Islamic militant Hamas rulers responsible for the violence.
+The military said it holds Hamas responsible for the latest violence.

 "We will not tolerate any attempt to harm the citizens of the state of Israel and we will continue to operate firmly against anyone who uses terror against it," a military statement said.

 The fighting followed a string of recent Palestinian rocket attacks on southern Israel that have ratcheted up tensions along the Israel-Gaza border.

 Palestinians fired another rocket into Israel after troops left Saturday.
 It exploded in an open field and nobody was injured.

 The violence underscored some of the challenges the U.S. faces as it tries to get Israeli-Palestinian peace talks back on track.

 Also Friday, Egyptian police said they arrested 45 suspected smugglers over the past three days in an intensified crackdown on the supply line to Gaza by way of hundreds of cross-border tunnels.
 Among the suspects was a man accused of trying to deliver $242,000 in Egyptian pounds and U.S. dollars to Hamas in Gaza, police said.

 Israel and Egypt sealed their borders with Gaza in 2007 after Hamas militants took over the coastal territory in bloody street battles with the more moderate Palestinian Fatah party.

 Since then, Gaza's Hamas rulers have depended on the smuggling of cash and goods to keep their government afloat.

 Egypt is building an underground barrier of metal sheets along its border with Gaza in an attempt to block the tunnels used to smuggle weapons, contraband goods and cash into Gaza.